 Alina Andreeva is a professional writer, editor, and pet-lover.
 She has published over 30 articles on how to care for pets properly.
 Alina has been writing articles for 3 years, so she has considerable experience in this niche.
 Her natural curiosity helps her to expand her knowledge and learn new pet care life hacks, which will make your life much easier.View all 31 articles Learn about our editorial process

 Vet reviewed by:Dr. Linda Simon

 by Dr. Linda Simon

 They are smart, cute, loving, and cuddly.
 Recent studies show that our fluffy friends have a profoundly positive impact on our health.
 But before you jump in and bring home a puppy, it’s time to do your research to make sure you’re making the decision, which will not result in a disaster for you and your new pup.
 Many people don’t realize that this is a lifetime commitment and get a dog impulsively.
-Over time, they turn out to be not ready for a pet at all that leads to heartbreak and many abandoned dogs in animal shelters.
-Even if potential pet owners are responsible in all aspects of their lives, they may not understand how much resources and time they need to care for a pooch.
+Over time, they turn out not to be ready for a pet at all, leading to heartbreak and many abandoned dogs in animal shelters.
+Even if potential pet owners are responsible for all aspects of their lives, they may not understand how much resources and time they need to care for a pooch.

-Before you decide to bring a new pup into your family and make your way to a local animal shelter or a reputable breeder, take a little refresher course in the matter.
+Before you decide to bring a new pup into your family and make your way to a local animal shelter or a reputable breeder, take a little refresher course.
 This will help you make your life and your puppy’s life better and not end up regretting your decision.
 Here are the points you need to know before adding a dog to your family.